 Eligibility for pro bono assistance depends upon satisfying a means test to assess financial need.
 Asylum seekers with financial capacity are referred to commercial migration agents.

 RASSA initially provided assistance in completing applications for either Temporary Protection Visas (TPVs), or Safe Haven Enterprise Visas (SHEVs).
 Since the 1 October 2017 deadline, we have shifted our focus to providing further assistance to fast track applicants who have lodged a protection visa application, including assistance to seek a review of a ‘fast track’ visa refusal to the Immigration Assessment Authority (IAA).
 This assistance is provided by registered migration agents, either RASSA’s employed migration agent, or one of our volunteer migration agents.
 We are not currently able to act as a migration agent of record with DIBP, or to attend the applicant’s interview with the DIBP decision maker.
 Applicants seeking assistance with judicial review proceedings should contact JusticeNet SA.

 How are clients referred to RASSA?

 RASSA does not offer a drop-in service, and our services are by appointment only.
-Almost all of RASSA’s clients are referred to RASSA by their case worker at one of the various settlement support agencies, including the Red Cross, Migrant Resource Centre and STTARS.
+Almost all of RASSA’s clients are referred to RASSA by their case worker at one of the various settlement support agencies, including the Red Cross, Migrant Resource Centre, Life Without Barriers and STTARS.
 Referrals to RASSA, and assistance with completing our means test, can also be obtained from volunteers at Hope’s Café at the Clayton Wesley Uniting Church on the corner of Norwood Parade and Portrush Road, please contact Hope’s Cafe to confirm times.